 Step 3: Invest in team education

-Before a social selling initiative is launched to various departments in your company, it’s important everyone is educated on the overal strategy.
+Before a social selling initiative is launched in various departments in your company, it’s important everyone is educated on the overall strategy.

 Over the last few years, social selling has become a highly respected piece for businesses to implement, yet, it can still be relatively new to most employees.

 Even if your company goals and mission is clearly defined for the social selling program, you still do not want to open the gates to everyone without some formal education.

 If employees are not sure of the importance of your social selling strategy, they are going into this blindly without a full understanding of the value they can provide.

 Yet, even if most of the employees participating understand it, every company will have a unique twist to their program and will need some training.